-The purpose of the Hearing Procedures is to guide the Niagara Peninsula Conservation Authority (NPCA) Hearing Board in conducting hearings under Section 28 of the Conservation Authorities Act.
-These procedures reflect the changes to the 1998 Conservation Authorities Act.
-The Act requires that the applicant be party to a hearing by the local Conservation Authority Board, for an application to be refused or approved with contentious conditions.
+The purpose of the Hearing Guidelines is to reflect the changes to the 1998 Conservation Authorities Act.
+The Act requires that the applicant be party to a hearing by the local Conservation Authority Board, or Executive Committee (sitting as a Hearing Board) as the case may be, for an application to be refused or approved with contentious conditions.
 Further, a permit may be refused if in the opinion of the Authority the proposal adversely affects the control of flooding, pollution or conservation of land, and additional erosion and dynamic beaches.
-In addition, a Hearing may be convened at the request of a holder of a permission ("permit holder") when it is the Authority's intention to cancel a permission.
-Ontario Regulation 182/06, pursuant to the Conservation Authorities Act, provides for the cancellation of permissions (a permit or other form of written authorization), if the Authority is of the opinion that the conditions of the permit have not been met.

-The Hearing Board, which is comprised of the members of the Niagara Peninsula Conservation Authority Board, is empowered by law to make a decision, governed by the Statutory Powers Procedures Act.
-It is the purpose of the Hearing Board to evaluate the information presented at the hearing by both the Conservation Authority staff and the applicant and to decide whether the application will be approved with or without conditions, or refused.
+The Hearing Board is empowered by law to make a decision, governed by the Statutory Powers Procedures Act.
+It is the purpose of the Hearing Board to evaluate the information presented at the hearing by both the Conservation Authority staff and the applicant and to decide whether the application will be approved with or without conditions or refused.

-These procedures are intended to provide a step-by-step process to conducting hearings required under Section 28 (12), (13), (14) of the Conservation Authorities Act.
-The procedures are designed to ensure that hearings are conducted in a manner consistent with the legal requirements of the Statutory Powers Procedures Act without being unduly legalistic or intimidating to the participants.
+These guidelines have been prepared as an update to the October 1992 hearing guidelines and are intended to provide a step-by-step process to conducting hearings required under Section 28 (12), (13), (14) of the Conservation Authorities Act.
+Similar to the 1992 guidelines, it is hoped that the guidelines will promote the necessary consistency across the Province and ensure that hearings meet the legal requirements of the Statutory Powers Procedures Act without being unduly legalistic or intimidating to the participants.